MicrosoftDocs/PowerShell-Docs-archive/archived-reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### -MaximumHistoryCount

-Specifies the maximum number of commands to save in **PSReadLine** history.
+Specifies the maximum number of commands to save in **PSReadline** history.

-**PSReadLine** history is separate from PowerShell history.
+**PSReadline** history is separate from PowerShell history.

 ```yaml
 Type: Int32